Selecting the contractor|

 Studio B6 offers a complete line of timely, affordable construction and drafting services geared specifically for the home owner.

-Studio B6 no longer provides services to; Contractors, Engineers, Architects, Interior Designers, Interior Decorators, Realtors and Real Estate Developers.
+Studio B6 no longer provides services to; Contractors, Engineers, Architects, Interior Designers, Interior Decorators, Realtors and or Real Estate Developers.

 In addition, we no longer offer services for full time Short Term Rental Properties or speculation projects.